jcodybaker/wgmesh/README.md

 # WG Mesh

-WG Mesh facilitates building a secure overlay network using the Wireguard protocol and a Kubernetes API.
+WG Mesh facilitates building a secure overlay network using the WireGuard protocol and a Kubernetes API.

 ## Using